trentonhicks/blog/client/content/posts/what-is-your-purpose/dont-pray-for-me-pray-for-them.md

 For everyone who does evil hates the Light, and does not come to the Light for fear that his deeds will be exposed.
 ::

 Brandon was unwilling to recognize the seriousness of his sin.
+He constantly sought to redirect focus on others and neglect his own responsibilities.
 He believed himself to be the victim.
-He thought that he had suffered adequately to cover his sins.
+He thought that he had suffered adequately to cover his own sins.
 The truth is that Christ was the real victim.
-He was innocent, yet died because of our sins.
-Each and every one of us is responsible for the sufferings of Christ.
+Jesus was innocent, yet died because of our sins.
+Each and every one of us is responsible for the cross.
 To continue in sin after you know the truth is to despise the sacrifice made for your redemption.
-Christ died so that we would be changed.
+Christ died so that we would be transformed.
 Not so that we would remain as we are.

+Repent and Believe in Jesus Christ.